RidwanSharkar/Fretboard-Explorer/README.md

 ---

 ## Usage:
 - Row 1 chord name buttons will display all the notes across the fretboard that the chord consists of.
-At this point, the user may specify chord qualities such as including 7th or 9th notes before pressing the 'find' button in the right-hand column.
+At this point, the user may specify chord qualities such as including 7th or 9th notes before pressing the 'Find' button in the right-hand column.

-- Row 2 buttons under the chord names will play a random chord of the key's scale degree to explore quick relationships, while the 'next', 'prev', and 'play' buttons on the right-hand column may be used to manually search a chord shape or voicing.
+- Row 2 buttons under the chord names will play a random chord of the key's scale degree to explore quick relationships, while the 'Next', 'Prev', and 'Play' buttons on the right-hand column may be used to manually search a chord shape or voicing.

 ![image](https://github.com/user-attachments/assets/44774bcd-434e-4faf-bea0-37ddf467547b)